tandriamil/BrFAST/README.md

 Below, we describe the content of each module of this project.

-### example_basic
+### assets

-`example_basic` contains an example of execution of the FPSelect algorithm.
+The `assets` directory contains assets related to BrFAST.

-- `main.py` is the executable script to run the simple example.
+- `architecture.md` describes the architecture of the `brfast` module.
-  * `MySensitivity` is a simple sensitivity function used for this example.
-  * `MyCost` is a simple usability cost function used for this example.

-### fpselect

-`fpselect` contains the implementation of the FPSelect algorithm and the interfaces.
+- `gui` contains the design of the graphical user interface, see the `readme.md` of this directory for more information.

-- `algorithm.py` contains the `FPSelect` class that implements the FPSelect algorithm.
+### brfast

+The `brfast` directory contains the BrFAST module written in Python3.
-- `attribute.py` contains the `Attribute` interface that represents the attributes.
+- `exploration` contains the interfaces and the implementations of the exploration algorithms.
-- `cost.py` contains the interfaces that represent the usability cost of an attribute set.
+- `measures` contains the interfaces and the implementations of the different measures used by BrFAST.
-  * `Cost` is the representation of the usability cost.
-  * `CostFunction` is the interface of the usability cost measure.
+- `utils` contains utility functions used by BrFAST.
-- `sensitivity.py` contains the `SensitivityFunction` interface for the sensitivity measure.
+- `data.py` contains the interfaces and the implementations related to the data types manipulated by BrFAST.

-### gui

-`gui` contains the design files of the graphical user interfaces used in BrFAST.
-You can refer to the readme in this directory for more information.

 ## Roadmap